 Taxation of international executives

 In the United States (US), residents are generally taxed on their worldwide compensation regardless of where or for whom the services are performed.
 Compensation includes cash remuneration and the fair market value of property or services received.
-Special exclusions may apply to the foreign earned income of a citizen or resident for services performed in a country/territory other than the United States.
+Special exclusions may apply to the foreign earned income of a citizen or resident for services performed in a country/jurisdiction other than the United States.

 Non-residents are subject to US tax on income from US sources.
 US-source income that is not effectively connected with a US trade or business (generally investment income) is taxed on a gross basis at a flat 30-percent rate, unless a treaty provides for a lower rate.
 A non-resident engaged in a trade or business within the United States during the taxable year is taxed on the income effectively connected with the US trade or business, less allowable deductions, at the same graduated rates that apply to the income of citizens and residents.
 Generally, income effectively connected with a US trade or business includes compensation for personal services performed in the United States.

 A foreign national who changes from US resident status to non-resident status or vice versa during a year (a dual-status taxpayer) is subject to US tax as if the year were divided into two separate periods, one of residence and one of non-residence.
 The dual-status foreign national is generally subject to tax on worldwide income for the period of residence, and only on US-source income for the period of non-residence.